frederic-perez/AmE-dictionary/data/dictionary.md

 __accountant__ _n_ :es: contable
 __accounting__ _n_ :two::hammer: _This is an accounting of my experience._
 __accounts__ _n_ _By some accounts._
-__accoutrement__ _n_ :eight: /uh-KOO-truh-munt/ (accouterment, accouterments, accoutrement, accoutrements) An accoutrement is a piece of clothing or equipment that is used in a particular place or for a particular activity.
+__accoutrement__ _n_ :nine: /uh-KOO-truh-munt/ (accouterment, accouterments, accoutrement, accoutrements) An accoutrement is a piece of clothing or equipment that is used in a particular place or for a particular activity.
 In military contexts, accoutrement refers specifically to a soldier’s outfit.
 The word can also refer to an identifying and often superficial characteristic or device.
 Accoutrement in any of its uses is often pluralized. _The little closet was cluttered with belts and scarves and other accoutrements of use to a fashion-conscious teenager._
 __accrete__ _v_ :seven: (accretes, accreted) To make larger or greater, as by increased growth. _Once details are mixed with essential concepts, more and more details tend to accrete within the function._
 __accretion__ _n_ :two::hammer: _Ice accretion._
 __accrue__ _v_ :seven: (accrued) To increase in value or amount gradually as time passes; to grow or build up slowly. _Even if banana sales languish, other benefits may accrue._
 __acculturation__ _n_
 __accuse__
-__acerbic__ _adj_ :five::hammer:
+__acerbic__ _adj_ :six: Sharp or biting, as in character or expression. _Syn_ blistering, caustic, acid, vitriolic, acerb, acrid, sulfurous, virulent, bitter
 __acetate__ _n_
 __achalasia__ _n_
 __achieve__ _v_ :mega: